ezakhar/help/en/basics/use-training-plan.md

 ![Training plans Store](https://264710.selcdn.ru/assets/images/_new/training-plan/training-plan-store.png)

-If needed filter the available plans by selecting one or several attributes on the panel located to the left.
+If needed you can filter the available plans by selecting one or several attributes on the panel located to the left.

 2.Study the offered plans by familiarizing with detailed information provided on the plan page and information about plan Author.